Providing quality ADA Defense, Business & Real Estate Services throughout the United States for over 40 years.

 The breadth of the problem

 As part of the research for this report, I selected 50 websites of accessiBe customers and ran automated testing against an average of 20 pages on each site.
-At the time of testing, each of these websites were verified to have the accessiBe widget on the site.
-The purpose of this testing was to gather basic data on the scope and nature of issues which exist on a typical site.
-The full list of sites is listed in Appendix A.
+At the time of testing, each of these websites was verified to have the accessiBe widget on the site.
+The purpose of this testing was to gather basic data on the scope and nature of issues that exist on a typical site.
+The full list of sites is in Appendix A.

 Total Issues Discovered Per Site 1.
 MIN: 399